awkwardengineer/time-blocker/3-project-plans/050-drag-between-lists.md

 - Drop position: Insert at drop position or append to end (implementation decision)
 - Requires: [[031-task-reordering]] (drag-and-drop infrastructure)
 - Requires: [[040-list-crud-ordering]] (list management)
+- **Future milestone**: [[070-multiple-columns]] will extend this functionality to work across columns - ensure drag-and-drop and keyboard navigation can work seamlessly across column boundaries
 - No formatting concerns - basic HTML/UI is fine
 - Mobile compatibility: Use touch-friendly drag-and-drop (already implemented in 031)